wangenau/eminus/docs/backend.rst

 GPU
 ---

-Torhc supports calculations on the GPU, while NumPy does not.
+Torch supports calculations on the GPU, while NumPy does not.
 However, some functionalities are exclusive to NumPy (mostly in the :code:`extras`).
 Therefore, it is sometimes needed to convert the Torch GPU tensors to NumPy CPU arrays.
 For this, the :code:`to_np` helper function can be utilized